plenumlab/GQL-Helper/README.md

 # GQL-Helper
-This is a small extension to make graphql readable
+This is a small Burpsuite extension to make graphql readable